-Jury Rules Hart Parents Intentionally Drove Off Cliff In Fatal California Crash
+Hart Parents Intentionally Drove Off Cliff In Fatal California Crash, Jury Rules

 Authorities said the crash occurred in the days after the married couple took their children and fled their home following a visit from social services authorities, AP reports.
 Neighbors had filed a complaint stating that the children were being deprived of food by their parents.

-A witness who was camping near where the vehicle drove off the cliff, along California's Highway 1, says he heard sounds of a car revving up and accelerating early in the morning on March 26, AP reports.
+A witness who was camping near where the vehicle drove off the cliff, along California's Highway 1, said he heard sounds of a car revving up and accelerating early in the morning on March 26, AP reports.

 Later that day, a passing motorist reported the family's smashed GMC Yukon at the bottom of the cliff.